-Jennings presents an opportunity to take a modest step forward in addressing the many problems with immigration detention.
-A bond hearing would afford due process to people languishing in detention by allowing them to be considered for release based on their individualized circumstances.
+Jennings presented an opportunity to take a modest step forward in addressing the many problems with immigration detention.
+A bond hearing would have afforded due process to people languishing in detention by allowing them to be considered for release based on their individualized circumstances.
 By preventing needless detention, the Supreme Court can minimize the enormous harms and costs of detention not only on detained persons but also on their families and communities.

 In December 2016, the Supreme Court ordered additional briefing in Jennings on the constitutionality of detaining people for months and years without access to a bond hearing.
 In January 2017, the ACLU and the Trump Administration filed supplemental briefs, and the NYU Immigrant Rights Clinic and the Immigrant Defense Project submitted a follow-up "stories" amicus brief, available here.

 This unusual request for further briefing signals that the Supreme Court is, at the very least, interested in addressing the constitutionality of prolonged detention without access to a day in court.
 When the case was argued on November 30 2016, some Justices expressed deep concern about our government's current practices.
 Justice Elena Kagan said, for example, that "[y]ou can't just lock people up without any finding of dangerousness, without any finding of flight risk, for an indefinite period of time . . . ."
 When the Government offered that 90% of cases conclude after 19 months, Justice Sonia Sotomayor replied, "We are in an upended world when we think ...
 19 months is a reasonable time to detain a person."